When organizations decide to implement ERP software

 While there are very compelling reasons to implement cloud ERP, all technology initiatives entail significant risk.
 Before jumping into a cloud implementation, you should first understand your business strategy and digital strategy.
 The deployment model you choose should align with these strategies.

 Manufacturing organizations today have more than 200 different manufacturing ERP software solutions to choose from.
-To help navigate this challenge, we developed a report highlighting what we believe to be the top 12 manufacturing ERP systems based on our experience and research.
+To help navigate this challenge, we developed a report highlighting what we believe to be the top ERP systems for the manufacturing industry based on our experience and research.
 The report includes Tier I, II and III ERP systems as well as niche applications.
-We discuss considerations such as user experience, cultural fit and functional strengths and weaknesses.
+We discuss considerations such as user experience, cultural fit and functional strengths.

 Before you download the report, here’s a quick overview of some of the highlights from the Tier I ERP vendors: